 All in all, the 80s style was all about grabbing attention and being visible.
 Bold, neon colors, and jagged typography defined the era, so as a tip, you should consider setting out to incorporate some of those scratchy graphics, bright colors, as well as geometric shapes to fill your design.
 Vamp it up with some tropical or cyberpunk patterns, and keep experimenting until you’ve reached the perfect outcome.

 While clashing colors and mix-matched geometric shapes, combined seem to go against the usual rules of design, this is what makes the 80s style so different, unique, and refreshing compared to the many other trends we’ve seen.
-Interestingly enough, this style has been widely accepted in the world once before, therefore, if you’d like to play around and experiment with the various design trends from the 80s, feel free to do so!
+Interestingly enough, this style has been widely accepted in the world once before, therefore, if you’d like to play around and experiment with the various graphic design trends from the 80s, feel free to do so!